Economics (Ph.D.)

 Admission to the doctoral program is reserved for students who demonstrate exceptional promise in economics.
 Students pursue the Ph.D. for various reasons, including a desire to make research contributions to the discipline and to teach economics at the college level.

-The program is nationally recognized for its dual focus on training research economists and college teachers.
+The STEM designated program is nationally recognized for its dual focus on training research economists and college teachers.
 No other program provides more individualized mentoring to help students develop as research economists and college teachers.
 Students develop research skills early on through an integrative research experience.
 A cornerstone of this experience is the department's weekly research seminar, in which students write critical reviews and referee reports on the papers presented, act as discussants, and present their own research.

-The degree requirements include: ten core courses, two comprehensive theory exams, field courses, two fields of concentration (one major and the other minor), four semesters of seminar, research workshop, a major field capstone experience, doctoral dissertation proposal defense and final defense.
+Requirements include eleven core courses, two comprehensive theory exams, field courses, two fields of concentration (one major and the other minor), four semesters of seminar, research workshop, a major field capstone experience, doctoral dissertation proposal defense and final defense.
 Candidacy is reached following successful completion of:

 - comprehensive theory examinations in microeconomics and macroeconomics;